sentenz/convention/about/unit-testing-frameworks.md

 ## Code Coverage

-In computer science, test coverage is a measure (in percent) of the degree to which the source code of a program is executed when a particular test suite is run.
-A program with high test coverage has more of its source code executed during testing, which suggests it has a lower chance of containing undetected software bugs compared to a program with low test coverage.
-Many different metrics can be used to calculate test coverage.
-Some of the most basic are the percentage of program subroutines and the percentage of program statements called during execution of the test suite.
+In computer science, [test coverage](../about/software-testing.md#code-coverage) is a measure (in percent) of the degree to which the source code of a program is executed when a particular test suite is run.

 ### gcov